Honeyeater

 The honeyeaters are a large and diverse family, Meliphagidae, of small to medium-sized birds.
 The family includes the Australian chats, myzomelas, friarbirds, wattlebirds, miners and melidectes.
-They are most common in Australia and New Guinea, but can also be found in New Zealand, the Pacific islands as far east as Samoa and Tonga, and the islands to the north and west of New Guinea known as Wallacea.
+They are most common in Australia and New Guinea, but can also be found in New Zealand, the Pacific islands as far east as Samoa and Tonga, and the Indonesian islands to the north and west of New Guinea known as Wallacea.
 Bali, on the other side of the Wallace Line, has a single species.

-In total, there are 186 species in 55 genera, roughly half of them native to Australia, many of the remainder occupying New Guinea.
+In total, there are 195 species in 51 genera, roughly half of them native to Australia, many of the remainder occupying New Guinea.
 With their closest relatives, the Maluridae (Australian fairy-wrens), Pardalotidae (pardalotes), and Acanthizidae (thornbills, Australian warblers, scrubwrens, etc.), they comprise the superfamily Meliphagoidea and originated early in the evolutionary history of the oscine passerine radiation.
 Although honeyeaters look and behave very much like other nectar-feeding passerines around the world (such as the sunbirds and flowerpeckers), they are unrelated, and the similarities are the consequence of convergent evolution.

 The extent of the evolutionary partnership between honeyeaters and Australasian flowering plants is unknown, but probably substantial.
 A great many Australian plants are fertilized by honeyeaters via pollination, particularly the Proteaceae, Myrtaceae, and Ericaceae.
 It is known that the honeyeaters are important in New Zealand (see Anthornis) as well, and assumed that the same applies in other areas.